 - a.
-Participation in at least one global or regional ASPnet project, conference, contest, or campaign proposed by, a member or candidate school, UNESCO or by the Provincial or National Coordinator, every school year. - b.
+Participation in at least one global or regional ASPnet project, conference, contest, or campaign proposed by UNESCO or by the Provincial or National Coordinator, every school year. - b.
 Informing the school community about the ASPnet membership (through staff, parent and student meetings; posters; school website, etc.).
 The whole-school approach is key. - c.
-In Canada, schools are required to participate or engage in minimum two (2) thematic projects associated with four (4) thematic priorities: - i.
+In Canada, schools are required to participate or engage in minimum two (2) thematic projects associated with four (4) thematic priorities : - i.
 Promoting UNESCO's mission and values - ii.
 Global Citizenship Education (GCED) - iii.
 Education for Sustainable Development (ESD) - iv.
-Indigenous Education & Reconciliation - d.
-Celebration of at least two (2) United Nations days, selected from the ASPnet International days and weeks calendar, involving the entire school community, every school year. - e.
+Reconciliation - d.
+Celebration of at least two (2) United Nations days, selected from the ASPnet calendar on the online tool for ASPnet (OTA), involving the entire school community, every school year. - e.
 External display of ASPnet membership at the school, as provided by the National Coordinator (ex.
-ASPnet member flag, logo on school website, etc.) or developed by the school. - f.
-Updating information on the ASPnet directory at least once a year (contact information, school statistics and activities). - g.
+ASPnet member flag, logo on school website, etc.). - f.
+Updating information on the online tool for ASPnet (OTA) at least once a year (contact information, school statistics and activities). - g.
 Submission of an annual report to the Provincial Coordinator, using the template provided.